 This is my present stereo amplifier, designed and built in 2000.
 This

-The circuit topology is fully complementary, differential, cascode,
+years.
+The circuit topology is fully complementary, differential,

-bipolar transistor.
-It is direct-coupled from input to output except
+cascode, bipolar transistor.
+It is direct-coupled from input to output

-for one capacitor and a DC servo.
-It contains two power supplies: one
+except for one capacitor and a DC servo.
+It contains two power

-unregulated supply for the output stage and a second regulated supply
+supplies: one unregulated supply for the output stage and a second

-for all other stages.
-I think this amplifier can hold its own when
+regulated supply for all other stages.
+I think this amplifier can hold

 The design outputs 80 watts per channel into 8 ohms and 160 watts per